-Bondi is among the most popular beachside suburban areas on the planet– and with good reason.
-It’s got a lot to give, from bright-blue waters to legendary sunrises, cafés and pubs, coastal strolls and, of course, the beach itself.
+Bondi is among the most well-known beachside suburban areas in the world– and with great reason.
+It’s got a lot to offer, from bright-blue waters to impressive dawns, cafés and bars, seaside strolls and, of course, the beach itself.

 Below are some of the best things to do in Bondi beach;